pymc-devs/pymc/docs/source/contributing/developer_guide.md

 z \sim \text{Normal}(0, 5)
 $$

-A call to a {class}`~pymc.Distribution` constructor as shown above returns an PyTensor {class}`~pytensor.tensor.TensorVariable`, which is a symbolic representation of the model variable and the graph of inputs it depends on.
+A call to a {class}`~pymc.Distribution` constructor as shown above returns a PyTensor {class}`~pytensor.tensor.TensorVariable`, which is a symbolic representation of the model variable and the graph of inputs it depends on.
 Under the hood, the variables are created through the {meth}`~pymc.Distribution.dist` API, which calls the {class}`~pytensor.tensor.random.basic.RandomVariable` {class}`~pytensor.graph.op.Op` corresponding to the distribution.

 At a high level of abstraction, the idea behind ``RandomVariable`` ``Op``s is to create symbolic variables (``TensorVariable``s) that can be associated with the properties of a probability distribution.